paylogic/developer.paylogic.com/content/articles/pytest-bdd.rst

 	- Keywords with flavors are not reusable

 Without the recommendations or enforced guidelines it is very hard to follow the just-enough specification in requirement declarations.
-It is important to use some kind of framework that would help to follow the BDD ideas.
+Therefore, it is important to use some kind of framework that would help to follow the BDD ideas.

 Existing tools in Python
 ========================

-We looked at the solutions around.
-Some of them are nice, but we always compared them to our experience with the unit testing where the problem of the test setup was already solved.
+Before adopting BDD we looked at the existing solutions.

+Some of them were nice, but the way the test condition are being set up did not satisfy us.The reason is that we always compared the setup of a test to our experience with the unit testing where the problem of the test setup was already solved.

 RobotFramework
 --------------